morganherlocker/plane-feed/README.md

 dump1090 | node index.js
 ```

 This will create hourly geojson files with aggregated route data in `./out`.
+Each LineString has properties containing arrays of altitudes (feet) and times (HH:MM:SS) corresponding to each coordinate.